umd-coding-workshop/workshops/tutorial1/exercise3/README.md

     ls a*txt

-This returns all the files that have any characters between the identified characters.
+This returns all the files that have names beginning with 'a' and ending with 'txt', with any number of characters (including 0) between the identified characters.

 4) How about using the same string but with a different wildcard (?).

     ls a?txt

 A little different, right?
-This is because this wildcard (?) represents a single character variable.
-You can search for multiple variables by using multiple wildcards (?), but it will not expand the search beyond the exact number of characters that you define.
-Be sure that when you use this wildcard only when you are looking for an exact number of variables.
+This is because this wildcard (?) stands in for a single character only.
+You can match multiple wildcard character by using multiple '?'s, but it will not expand the search beyond the exact number of characters that you define.
+Be sure that when you use this wildcard only when you are looking to match a filename of an exact length.

-5) The [...] varible allows you to define a range of characters that you wish to be returned.
+5) The [...] construct allows you to indicate a range of characters that you wish to match.
 First, let's try...

     ls [a-d].txt

-This defines a range of acceptable variables.
-In this instance, any file between a.txt and d.txt will be returned.
+This defines a range of matching characters.
+In this instance, any file with a name between a.txt and d.txt will match.

-6) Now, combine these different types of wildcards in order to note how they interact as a group.
+6) Now, combine these different types of wildcards in order to note how they work together.

     ls [a-d]*.txt